Nathan Scheelhaase: Coaching career

+Illinois

 On May 19, 2015, the University of Illinois announced it had hired Sheelhaase as Assistant Director of Football Operations.
 He had been offered the same position the year previous, but declined it because of a previous commitment to a youth ministry in Louisville, Kentucky.
 On August 29, 2015, after the firing of Scheelhaase's head coach from his playing days, Tim Beckman, Illinois offensive coordinator Bill Cubit was promoted to interim head coach, which opened up a slot on the Illinois coaching staff, and Scheelhaase was promoted to running backs coach.

 Iowa State

 On January 25, 2018, it was announced Scheelhaase was hired as the running backs coach under Matt Campbell at Iowa State.
 In 2019, he became the wide receivers coach for Iowa State.
 In 2021, in addition to coaching the wide receivers, he was given the additional titles of running game coordinator and running backs coach.
-In 2022 he was promoted to offensive coordinator.
+Prior to the 2023 season, he was promoted to offensive coordinator, replacing Tom Manning.

+Los Angeles Rams

+On February 19, 2024, Scheelhaase was hired as pass game specialist by the Los Angeles Rams.
+“Nate is going and will do a great job.
+Honestly, an opportunity he couldn’t pass up.
+Love him and will miss him, but truly a great opportunity for him!” said Cyclones head coach Matt Campbell upon Scheelhaase's departure.